alectroat/test/README.md

-I am in development branch
+I am in development branch.